Hyden, Western Australia: Tourism

-Wave Rock Wildlife Park
+Local tourist attractions include Wave Rock, Mulka's Cave and Hippo's Yawn.
 Wave Rock Wildlife Park is located in Hyden, and is set in 3 ha of natural bushland.
 The inhabitants include: koalas, wombats, kangaroos, wallabies, bettongs, possums, alpacas, camels, donkeys and a variety of birds such as emus, owls and swans.
 Native lizards freely inhabit the park and a cafe is on site for visitors.

+Geography

+Climate

+Hyden has a semi-arid climate (Köppen: BSk); with hot, dry summers and mild, slightly wetter winters.
+On average, the town receives 133.1 clear days and 92.2 cloudy days per annum.
+Extreme temperatures ranged from 48.6 C on 3 February 2007 to -5.6 C on 28 July 1982.
+The wettest recorded day was 7 December 2011 with 47.6 mm of rainfall.